Dr. Geoffrey Fong

 Opportunities to collaborate

-The International Tobacco Control Policy Evaluation Project (the ITC Project) is a collaborative effort of a transdisciplinary team of over 150 tobacco control researchers from 10 scientific disciplines, across 28 countries—Canada, United States, United Kingdom, Australia, Ireland, Thailand, Malaysia, South Korea, Mexico, Uruguay, China, France, New Zealand, Germany, the Netherlands, Bangladesh, Brazil, Mauritius, Bhutan, India, Kenya, Zambia, Abu Dhabi (United Arab Emirates), Romania, Hungary, Greece, Poland and Spain.
+The International Tobacco Control Policy Evaluation Project (the ITC Project) is a collaborative effort of a transdisciplinary team of over 150 tobacco control researchers from 10 scientific disciplines, across 29 countries—Canada, United States, United Kingdom, Australia, Ireland, Thailand, Malaysia, South Korea, Mexico, Uruguay, China, France, New Zealand, Germany, the Netherlands, Bangladesh, Brazil, Mauritius, Bhutan, India, Kenya, Zambia, Abu Dhabi (United Arab Emirates), Romania, Hungary, Greece, Poland, Spain, and Japan.
 The central objective of the ITC Project is to conduct rigorous evaluation of policies of the FCTC at the level of individuals, using research designs that combine the logic of quasi-experimental designs (“natural experiments”) with theory-based mediational models from psychology and health behaviour, sampling methods and designs from complex survey methods and analytic models that are designed to test for treatment effects in the context of longitudinal surveys.